 As a white, Jewish man, I know that this moment is not about my comfort.
 It’s not about the comfort of anyone who identifies as a white Jew.
 This moment is about heeding a call to justice, centering the voices, lives, and right to freedom for People of Color.

 For Black people in America, the pain of systemic racism and police brutality is not only counted in the death toll; its shadow hangs heavy every day over Black and Brown people in interactions with the police in every city and every town.
-It’s the havoc wreaked on the families and loved ones of Black and Brown people for generations, and it is the very denial of the right to breath.
+It’s the havoc wreaked on the families and loved ones of Black and Brown people for generations, and it is the very denial of the right to breathe.

 As an Israeli citizen and white citizen of the United States, I believe that Black Lives Matter – and that no American of good conscience can simply opt out of engaging with the pervasive issue of racism in America.
 If we will it, it is no dream.